26th June 2015

 For more information on when the Cruise Liners are due to visit Cork Harbour please visit The Port of Cork website to see the full schedule.

 Cobh Heritage Centre presents the Queenstown Story, a dramatic exhibition of the origins, history and legacy of Cobh.
 From 1848- 1950 over 6 million adults and children emigrated from Ireland with 2.5 million departing from Cobh.
 The centre retraces the steps of those who emigrated on coffin ships, early streamers and in the later year’s ocean liners.

 Great models have been put together of what life and the conditions were like on board the dreaded coffin ships and also the convict ships.
 In addition, you have the chance to explore and learn about Cobh's connections with the Titanic which was the last port of call for the ill-fated ship on its maiden voyage to New York.

 The Heritage Centre is full of pictures of the Railway Station which display its original features and allows you to see just how well the Victorian Railway Station has been lovely kept and restored.

 Be sure to keep an eye out for Christie, a member of staff who has great knowledge of family history and would love nothing more than to help you track your family ancestry.

-Avail of 10% off admission when you show your rail ticket!
+Avail of 10 percent off admission when you show your rail ticket!